zaiisao/Documentation/en/Interactive Broadcast/lastmile_quality_android.md

 ## Implementation

 Before conducting the last-mile test, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_android.md).
+For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_android.md).

 1. Call the `startLastmileProbeTest` method before joining a channel to get the uplink and downlink last-mile network statistics, including the bandwidth, packet loss, jitter, and round-trip time (RTT).
 2. Once this method is enabled, the SDK triggers the following callbacks: